-• Air Passenger Service
+Air Passenger Service

 Alaska Airlines (partnered with Horizon Air) provides air passenger service at the Yakima Regional Airport - McAllister Field, a regional commercial and general aviation airport owned by the City of Yakima.
 The airport is a full service, TSA compliant airport with daily flight service to Sea-Tac International Airport with domestic and international linkage.
 Character service is available.
 The Yakima Airport has historically maintained three flights daily between Yakima and Sea-Tac.
-However due to a national pilot shortage Yakima will be reduced to a single fight per day stating in September 2022.
-Reduced service to Yakima and other small markets throughout the Pacific Northwest will remain until the airline can upgrade its aircraft fleet and certified pilot levels.
+However due to a national pilot shortage Yakima and other small markets throughout the Pacific Northwest will remain until the airline can upgrade its aircraft fleet and certified pilot levels.